 Prices vary greatly based on a variety of factors, including total revenue generated, profit potential, available assets (like an email list or social following), inventory, and more.
 Some sellers will even onboard you and teach you the ropes of running their store.

-Exchange is a marketplace powered by Shopify for buying and selling ecommerce stores.
-You can browse the listings for businesses that suit your budget, level of experience, and needs.
 Maybe you want to buy a proven business and are willing to invest more money to acquire it.
-Or perhaps one catches your eye with untapped potential that you’d like to build on.
+Or perhaps one with untapped potential that you’d like to build on catches your eye.

 10. Start a subscription box business

-The online subscription box industry grew 100% over the course of just five years.
+The online subscription box industry is forecasted to grow at 20% each year from 2021 to 2026.
 That explosive growth has led to the emergence of new direct-to-consumer brands targeting this niche, as well as the adoption by major brands like Sephora and Walmart.

 Subscription boxes don’t have to necessarily be about selling.
 Haverdash is a subscription box company that rents clothes.
 When customers are finished using the items, they send them back—and Haverdash rents them out to another customer to generate even more revenue.

 Pet influencers are all over social media, promoting brands like BarkBox and inspiring thousands of likes with their cuteness.
 If you’ve got a pet of your own, you could turn them into a social media influencer and work with brands to promote their products online.